Setting up your voice service provider

 - Port - This is the specific port number on which Bria communicates with the server at the specified domain.

 - SIP proxy - Optional.
 If it is required by your provider, or if your enterprise deploys a Session Border Controller (SBC), this specifies a proxy to use.
-Port number can be configured as well by separating the domain or IP and the port number with a colon (for example sipproxy.acphone.com:5057).
+Port number can be configured as well by separating the domain (or IP address) and the port number with a colon (for example sipproxy.acphone.com:5057).

 - Transport - This is the communication protocol used between the server and Bria (TCP, TLS, UDP, or Automatic).